 Engage with state-of-the-art digital crime scenes and benefit from unrivalled knowledge of current and emerging cyber threats through IDCARE’s National Identity Lab.

-Taught online, this program is for current computer science or ICT professionals who want to become leaders in cyber security.
-If you don’t hold an undergraduate degree in computer science (or a related discipline), the Graduate Certificate in Cyber Security can provide a pathway to the master’s degree.
+Taught online, this program is for current computer science or ICT professionals who want to become leaders in cyber security, and career changers whose previous degree includes assessed computing components (for example, programming, network management).
+If you don’t hold an undergraduate degree with a technology-related course work component or equivalent, the Graduate Certificate in Cyber Security provides a pathway to the master’s degree.

 In this program you will: